All learning abroad programs must have the same academic rigor and contact hours as courses taught on campus.

 Due to the experiential nature of most instructor-led programs there is fluidity and informal instruction hours may surpass formal instruction hours.

-Pre-departure and post program contact hours and work counts towards the total credit hours, although in general, it is not a best practice to count a significant amount of pre and post work in a learning abroad program (unless it is an embedded course).
+Required assignments can not have due dates prior to the start date of the program.
+Pre-departure contact hours are for pre-departure orientation and preparation and not counted in the total program contact hours.
+Post program contact hours and work counts towards the total credit hours, although in general, it is not a best practice to count a significant amount of post work in a learning abroad program (unless it is an embedded course).

 Embedded courses combine on-campus instruction with learning abroad.
 The on-campus instruction must cover academic course content and should not solely cover pre-departure orientation information.
 Common embedded models are: